syedalimohsinbukhari/pyMultiFit/docs/source/benchmarks/benchmarks.rst

     - Used widely in hypothesis testing and statistical applications.

 Accuracy Metrics:
-    - Mean Absolute Error (MAE) and Relative Error will be calculated between custom and SciPy distributions for PDF and CDF outputs.
+    - Absolute Error will be calculated between custom and SciPy distributions for PDF and CDF outputs.

 Benchmark Workflow
 -------------------